xrsrke/pipegoose/README.md

 Honk honk honk!
 This project is actively under development.
 Check out my learning progress [here](https://twitter.com/xariusrke/status/1667999818554413057).

-⚠️ **The project is actively under development and not ready for use.**
+⚠️ **The project is actively under development.**

 ⚠️ **The APIs is still a work in progress and could change at any time.
 None of the public APIs are set in stone until we hit version 0.6.9.**

 ⚠️ **Support for hybrid 3D parallelism and distributed optimizer for 🤗 `transformers` will be available in the upcoming weeks (it's basically done, but it doesn't support 🤗 `transformers` yet)**

+⚠️ **This library is underperforming when compared to Megatron-LM and DeepSpeed (and not even achieving reasonable performance).
+We're actively pushing it to reach 180 TFLOPs and go beyond Megatron-LM.**

 ```diff
 from torch.utils.data import DataLoader